cuemacro/finmarketpy/INSTALL.md

     I then separately clone the findatapy repository and add its location to my PYTHONPATH

-*   If we wish to install an anaconda instance in our environment (which will install lots of libraries like pandas) we then run
+*   If we wish to install an anaconda instance in our environment (which will install lots of libraries like pandas) we can instead run

     ```
-    conda install conda
+    conda create -n devcuemacro python=3.5.2 anaconda
     ```